 [Mark starts writing on a piece of paper]

 Jeremy Usborne: It was Dr Ying Fu Yip, Wang Shong...

-[Mark stops writing and his POV turns to Jeremy]
+[Mark stops writing and looks at Jeremy]

 Jeremy Usborne: Pang Fang Wang Dang Dong Ning Po Ku.

 Mark Corrigan: Oh, right.
 I see, I get it.
 You were lampooning me.
 It was a simple lampoon.

 [Yet again Mark runs into the nasty kids on his way home, they spot him and start jeering at him again.
 He picks up a rusty iron bar off the ground]

 Mark Corrigan: [voiceover] OK.
 You want some, do you?
 Do you want a taste of my steel?